GitHubAdmin/services_tools/README.md

     OPTIONS:
       -h      Show this message
       -s uri  Specify the root URL for the service server.
-Default:
       -t tkn  Specify the API token for the specified service server.
 Defaults to the value of API_TOKEN
       -a id   Specify the account ID to be configured (required)